allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 - Careful optimization of consumed physical resources, like choosing VM types with optimal CPU to memory ratio and cost-effective CPU type.
 - Enhancing the configuration of the data processing engine to maximize its efficiency.
-- Strategically optimizing input and output datasets.
+- Optimizing input and output datasets.
 Not all data may need processing or perhaps, altering their structure could reduce the processing time.
 - Refining storage strategies for input and output datasets.
 This is particularly beneficial if reading or writing speeds are sub-optimal and demand improvements.
 - Streamlining of our pipeline code and utilizing built-in optimization functionalities (for example broadcast joins and repartitioning in Apache Spark).